Microbial Biotechnology Research Programme

 Research Focus

-This research program investigates the role of developed microbial biofilms in agriculture, plantations and the environment.
+The microbial biotechnology research program (MBRP) investigates the applications of developed microbial biofilms (DMB) in agriculture, ecosystems and environment, and medicine.

-Our group developed biofilm-based Bio-fertilizers called Biofilm Biofertilizers (BFBFs) for agriculture and plantation crops (especially non-legumes, e.g. tea, rice, vegetables etc.), which was tested extensively under field conditions, and commercialized in 2014.
-With the development of microbial biofilms [fungal-bacterial biofilms (FBBs) in particular] in vitro in 2002, several basic research studies were conducted to evaluate their potential as microbial ameliorators in the soil and also in the environment.
-Current studies are centered on agricultural, health and environmental benefits of using BFBFs, and the industrial applications of FBBs.
+The MBRP has developed biofilm-based biofertilizers i.e. Biofilm biofertilizers (BFBF), especially for non-legumes, e.g. tea, rice, vegetables, etc., which were tested extensively under field conditions, and commercialized in 2014.
+With the development of the concept of BFBF in 2002, research studies were started to evaluate the potential of the BFBF formulations as a microbial ameliorator in agroecosystems and the environment.
+Current studies are centered on the agricultural, health, and environmental benefits of using DMB.

 Why does this matter ?